ClickHouse/ClickHouse/docs/en/query_language/alter.md

 ALTER TABLE table_name ATTACH PARTITION|PART partition_expr
 ```

-Adds data to the table from the 'detached' directory.
+Adds data to the table from the `detached` directory.
 It is possible to add data for an entire partition or for a separate part.
 Examples:

 ``` sql
 ALTER TABLE visits ATTACH PARTITION 201901;